-a.
+Re quirements Notes a.
 What flood-related risks will remain after the necessary mitigation measures to protect the site from flooding have been implemented?
 Residual risks should be identified.
-These could be associated with a number of potential risk factors in (but not limited to): • a flooding event that exceeds that for which the site is associated with a number of potential risk factors in (but not limited to): Notes risk management measures have been design flood levels above the designed finished floor the structural deterioration over time or breach defence structures (including informal structur as a flood defence), and/or general uncertainties inherent in the prediction flooding. ch the flood esigned e.g. loor levels, each of flood actures acting
+These could be associated with a number of potential risk factors including (but not limited to): a flooding event that exceeds that for which the flood risk management measures have been designed e.g. flood levels above the designed finished floor levels, the structural deterioration over time or breach of flood defence structures (including informal structures acting as a flood defence), the implementation of new flood defences such as the York FAS and/or general uncertainties inherent in the prediction of flooding. b.

-Re quirements Notes b.
 How, and by whom, will these risks be managed over the lifetime of the development?
 Steps should be taken to manage the residual risks over the lifetime of the development such as through the use of flood warning and evacuation procedures.
 C. If the development is in an area protected by flood defences, but has a high residual risk classification, the following must be provided: Details of indicative breach flood water levels, Ground levels, Ground, first and second floor levels in metres AOD and the floor level for bedrooms, Safe refuges, providing justification for the options chosen, and A Flood Warning and Evacuation Plan.
-Guidance on the requirements for Flood Warning and Evacuation Plans is provided in Section 6.3of this document.
+Guidance on the requirements for Flood Warning and Evacuation Plans is provided in Section 6.3 of this document.
 As part of the Exceptions Test, developers intending to build within Flood Risk Zones 2 or 3 should consult the Council's emergency planning officers at an early stage.
 Information regarding existing emergency procedures can be provided and advice given on the suitability of any proposed additions/amendments.

-7.7 Plans and Cross-Sections
+7.6.9 Plans and Cross-Sections